chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a last step, I normalized the image data because it seems useful.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+besides, I decided to generate additional data, more detailly, with rotation I got more data but when I use them to train my model, the result achieve lower performance.
+As result I didn't apply this approche in my project.
+After submition I will try other way to generate data and train model again.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.